 Halk, oetinger, and brown, pllc

-Exterior Modifications Without Approval
+Arizona Attorney for Exterior Modifications Without HOA Approval

 Handling Exterior Modifications Without Approval takes clear steps, consistent enforcement, and a strong legal foundation.
 Your board must follow CC&Rs and Arizona law, apply every policy equally, and document actions at each stage.
 Fair, predictable enforcement builds community trust and avoids legal challenges.